FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Special Meeting Limerick City and County Council - 19th December 2024.md

 “That, Mr. Padraigh Reale, Garryowen, Limerick, be co-opted to the Council to fill the

-casual vacancy consequent on the election of Councillor Conor Sheehan to Dáil Éireann.”--- 2
+casual vacancy consequent on the election of Councillor Conor Sheehan to Dáil Éireann.”
+---
+2

 As there were no other nominations, the Príomh Chomhairleoir declared Mr. Padraigh